ampproject/meta/GOVERNANCE.md

 * **Advisory Committee (AC).**  A group of people with representation from a variety of AMP's constituencies including Users, End-users and Collaborators who provide advice to the Technical Steering Committee.

-* <strong id=collaborator>Collaborators.</strong>  People who have been granted write-access to ampproject repositories.
-Collaborators can merge pull requests when their code is reviewed and has **Owners** approval.

-* <strong id=contributor>Contributors</strong>.
-People who have opened a pull request or an issue, or commented on an issue.
-Contributors are granted certain permissions on the repositories to make it easier to participate--e.g. assigning issues, attaching labels to issues, etc.

 * <strong id=facilitator>Facilitator.</strong>  A member of a governance body who is responsible for facilitating the consensus-based decision making process and acting as a representative to other governance bodies.

 * <strong id=governance-body>Governance body</strong> Any of the Advisory Committee, Technical Steering Committee, and Workings Groups.